About the Journal

 Peer Review Process

 There is a rolling acceptance for paper submissions.
-More precise information about deadline timings are given in the Author Guidelines.
+See below for more precise information about deadline timings.

-• The editors-in-chief assign each paper to an action editor, taking expertise and load-balancing issues into account
+• The editor-in-chief assigns each paper to an action editor, taking expertise and load-balancing issues into account.

-• The action editor picks three reviewers for the paper.
+• The action editor picks reviewers for the paper.

 • Up to 40 pages: 4 weeks